Frequently Asked Questions

 - Our review team will then thoroughly evaluate your solution and provide you a detailed review (we aim to have this back in 24-48 hours)

 - Assuming your reviews are up the scratch you are upgraded to Ubergeek Review team status, we’ll add you to Slack and you’ll start to receive messages from the system inviting you to carry out reviews.
-We pay you £25 for each review you perform.
-We accrue all reviews and pay you the amount due at month end - either by bank transfer if you are in the UK or by transferwise or Payoneer
+We pay you £25 for each peer review you perform and £10 for each express challenge you approve.
+We accrue all reviews and pay you the amount due at month end - either by bank transfer if you are in the UK or by Transferwise, Revolut or Payoneer.

 Sound exciting?
 Register to become an Uber Geek today Register now